SammyTaleb/OnlineNewsPopularityPrediction/README.txt

 ###### POWERPOINT #######
 The Powerpoint presentation, gathers all important information and process details of the dataset analysis and the models building.

+###### CONCLUSION OF THE PREDICTION TASKS ######
+The regression did not perform well on this dataset.
+Classification tasks performed better.
+Best models were Random Forest and Gradient Boosting classifiers with tuned parameters.
+These models have been deployed in the API.
+Best accuracy obtained : 67.1%, Best AUC : 73%